crazy-thing/reactjs-tetris/README.md

 # About

-This Tetris game was my first web development project for my senior year of high school using React.
-I'm finished with this for now, but have lots of things I would like to improve on in the future.
+This Tetris game was my first full web development project for my senior year of high school using React.
+Creating following this tutorial: https://www.youtube.com/watch?v=yCEIgEOZ36g

 # Features
 - Base Tetris features such as rotating, placing, and clearing tetrominoes